Public release of data

 Offshore production data is not available for public release.
 This is data is permanently confidential under Regulations 8.02(3) and 10.02(3).

-Individual petroleum titleholders and operators may choose to make production and other information available.
+Titleholders may choose to make production and other information available.
 You may wish to contact those companies directly.
-Details of Australian offshore titleholders and permits is on the National Electronic Approvals Tracking System (NEATS) website.
+Details of titles and registered titleholders is on the National Electronic Approvals Tracking System (NEATS) website.

 Contact us